Browse by Medical Category

-Abnormal pap screens most often indicate HPV infection, which can cause cervical cancer.
-With a cervical cancer incidence rate in Chelsea more than twice that of the state, the Cervical Health Program was established in 2004 to reach out to MGH Chelsea patients who have had an abnormal pap smear in order to promote timely follow-up and ensure comprehensive care.
+Abnormal Pap screens most often indicate HPV infection, which can cause cervical cancer.
+With a cervical cancer incidence rate in Chelsea more than twice that of the state, the Cervical Health Program was established in 2004 to reach out to MGH Chelsea patients who have had an abnormal Pap smear to promote timely follow-up and ensure comprehensive care.

 The Cervical Health Program provides a number of services to patients, including:

-Since the program’s inception in 2004, the program has served more than 1,100 patients; 78% of these patients are Latina, and 73% of patients have limited English proficiency.
+Since the program’s inception in 2004, the program has served more than 1,300 patients.